 - Companion Card – which is a card designed to remove the financial barrier for people with disability who require lifelong attendant care support to participate at events, activities and venues, including access to public transport.

-There is also a specific supplement for homeschooling special needs or geographically isolated children for qualifying families called the Assistance for Isolated Children Scheme
+There is also a specific supplement for homeschooling disabled or geographically isolated children for qualifying families called the Assistance for Isolated Children Scheme

-And children with diagnosed special needs usually also qualify for full Distance Education provisions.
+And children with diagnosed disability usually also qualify for full Distance Education provisions.

 It is also really worth finding support groups to help you feel less alone.
 From detailed information on brain wiring, to brainstorming and commiserating with fellow parents, having a support group, either face-to-face or online, can be a life-saver.